Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Xiù had neglected to think ahead, however, and this time he won the game of reflexes.
 His hand shot out like a lighting bolt and managed to grab both her wrists.
 Even at an awkward angle, she couldn’t resist his casually ridiculous strength and escape being pulled inexorably closer.

-"You’re a *naughty* girl…" He grinned trollishly, then lovingly put one of his big hands on her belly.
-"We’ll have to commute your sentence, though…"
+"You’re a *naughty* girl..."
+He grinned trollishly, then lovingly put one of his big hands on her belly.
+"We’ll have to commute your sentence, though..."

 Xiù laughed.
 "You say that every time.
-I dread to think what you’re gonna do to me when you get the chance…"
+I dread to think what you’re gonna do to me when you get the chance..."

-"Oh, I’m gonna take a whole *week* of leave for that… Maybe learn to tie some special knots..."
+"Oh, I’m gonna take a whole *week* of leave for that...
+Maybe learn to tie some special knots..."

 Xiù laughed again, quietly, though there was no stopping both the blush and the way her teeth reflexively played with her lip... *āi yā.* He was *way* too good at that.